PKWA Law Practice LLC

 - We maintain strict security systems designed to prevent unauthorised access to your personal information by anyone, including our staff.

-- All our staff and all parties with permitted access to your personal information are specifically required to observe our confidentiality obligations.
+- All our staff and all parties with permitted access to your personal information including any third party to whom we have outsourced a part of our work to are specifically required to observe our confidentiality obligations.

 What personal data we collect

 “Personal data” is data that can be used to identify a natural person.

 Some examples of your personal data that we may collect are:-